 Historically, oil was the main industry the country’s economy relied on.
 Now, Timor-Leste is facing huge economic upheaval as its oil reserves begin to run dry.
 In its place, coffee is set to become the nation’s most vital export with 37% of households depending on coffee for their income.

-We sourced this coffee through Raw Material, a visionary NGO who are working alongside farmers in Timor-Leste, to help sustainably raise and maintain the quality of the coffee being produced.
-These coffees are forest-garden grown, meaning they are fully shade grown in the wild forest lands of the Ermera region, pretty interesting and uncommon growing conditions for coffee.
+We sourced this coffee through Raw Material – a visionary NGO working alongside farmers in Timor-Leste, to help sustainably raise and maintain the quality of the coffee being produced.
+These coffees are forest-garden grown, meaning they are fully shade-grown in the wild forest lands of the Ermera region, pretty interesting and uncommon growing conditions for coffee.

 Month 3 – Bolivia Los Rodriguez Java (Washed)

 This is the second year we’ve bought coffee from the revered Los Rodriguez family.
 This year we were lucky enough to get our hands on their exceptional Java variety.

 It’s generally very difficult to find speciality grade coffees from Bolivia these days due to its very interesting and complex coffee history.
 In the early 2000s, it was exporting close to 85,000 bags of coffee when it was hit really hard with coffee rust, a disease that decimated many farms and had a knock-on effect on the nation’s coffee industry.
 In 2018, only 23,300 bags were exported and a tiny portion of those were sold as speciality grade.

 This coffee is grown by the Rodriguez family on their Kusillo and La Linda farms.
 It’s 100% Java which is a relatively rare variety with a long history of cultivation.
 As the name suggests, the variety was introduced to the island of Java directly from Ethiopia by the Dutch in the early 19th century.
 In Bolivia, it is most productive and produces the best cup quality when grafted onto Robusta root structures.